Whether you have a job requiring a lot of time and energy or too many side projects, overworking yourself is ultimately a bad decision.

 - Do I still go to the gym, meditate, or perform other self-care activities?

-- Do I eat the same diet and on the same schedule that I used to?
+- Do I eat the same diet and on the same schedule, I used to?

 If you notice that you no longer have time for these activities, how can you cut work out of your schedule to make time for these activities?